vuongducphuong/documentation/content/applications/general/apps_modules.rst

 .. image:: apps_modules/apps-search-filter.png
    :align: center
-   :alt: Add "Extra" filter in Odoo Apps
+   :alt: Add "Extra" filter in Leansoft Apps

 .. warning::
-   Odoo is *not a smartphone*, and its apps shouldn't be installed or uninstalled carelessly.
+   Leansoft is *not a smartphone*, and its apps shouldn't be installed or uninstalled carelessly.
 Apply caution when adding or removing apps and modules on your database since this may impact your subscription costs.